-Ira Kane: (pointing at one of the aliens) Snag it and put it in the bucket.Happens when a character In-Universe knows that a trope is about to happen, either due to being Genre Savvy or because someone is trying to invoke it, and then actively attempts to avert it, subvert it, or invert it.
-The character might succeed, or might fail.
-The point is that the character is attempting to avoid a straight run of the trope, in-universe.
-Compare Reality Ensues (which this may sometimes lead to).
+Ira Kane: (pointing at one of the aliens) Snag it and put it in the bucket.A Defied Trope happens when a character knows, In-Universe, that a trope is about to happen, either due to being Genre Savvy or because someone is trying to invoke it, and then actively attempts to avert it, subvert it, or invert it.
+They might succeed or they might fail.
+The point is that the character is attempting to avoid a straight run of the trope, in-universe Compare Reality Ensues (which this may sometimes lead to).
 Contrast Invoked Trope, Exploited Trope, Discussed Trope.
-Not to be confused with a simple Averted Trope, that has no prompting from any characters.
+Not to be confused with a simple Subverted Trope, not prompted by any characters.

 Harry Block: Uh-uh.
 I've seen this movie; the black dude dies first.
 You snag it.